-Adoption of the WHO resolution and of the European Council Recommendation did not raise the policy profile of the prevention of violence and injuries as a health priority.
-Violence is mostly seen as a judicial problem.
-There has been positive progress in the past 12 months in national policy development, injury surveillance, capacity-building, multisectoral collaboration and evidence-based emergency care.
-All the elements of resolution EUR/RC55/R9 were successfully achieved: injury surveillance, multisectoral collaboration, exchange of best practice and evidence-based emergency care.
+Adoption of the WHO resolution and of the European Council recommendation did not raise the policy profile of the prevention of violence and injuries as a health priority.
+Although there is no overall national policy on injury prevention, there is political commitment for this and some of the key steps considered necessary for policy development are in place.
+There has been positive progress in the past 12 months in surveillance, multisectoral approach and capacity-building.
+Many of the elements of resolution EUR/RC55/R9 were successfully achieved: multisectoral collaboration, exchange of best practice and evidence-based emergency care.